Training Air Wing Five

 Training Air Wing Five (TW-5 or TRAWING 5) is a United States Navy aircraft training air wing based at Naval Air Station Whiting Field, in Milton, FL.
 TW-5 is one of five training wings in the Naval Air Training Command, and consists of three fixed-wing primary training squadrons and three rotary-wing advanced training squadrons.
 The wing trains Student Naval Aviators from the U.S. Navy, U.S. Marine Corps, and U.S. Coast Guard, as well as international allies with instructors of varying backgrounds and seniority from the aforementioned military branches.

 According to the Chief of Naval Air Training (CNATRA), TW-5 accounts for roughly 43% of all flight time within the Naval Air Training Command, and 11% of the Navy and Marine Corps' flight time worldwide.
 Approximately 1,200 students complete flight training with TW-5 annually.

 Subordinate units

-TW-5 consists of three fixed-wing primary training squadrons and three rotary-wing advanced training squadrons.
+TW-5 consists of three fixed-wing primary training squadrons and three rotary-wing advanced training squadrons which train Student Naval Aviators of the Navy, Marine Corps and Coast Guard, and foreign students under the Foreign Military Sales program.
+Additionally there are two Instructor Training Units (Fixed Wing Instructor Training Unit (FITU) and Helicopter Instructor Training Unit (HITU)) that train Instructors Under Training (IUT)s qualifying them as Instructor Pilots.

-Each training Squadron has a single Yellow in color aircraft, which signifies the Instructor, the Instructor Wears a yellow and White Flight Suit, in order to distinct himself.